How to Decide: Traditional 401(k) or Roth 401(k)?

-Understanding the differences between a traditional and Roth 401(k) can help save you taxes now and later.
+Understand the differences between a Traditional and Roth 401(k) so that you can save on taxes either now or later.

-For those who choose a traditional 401(k), contributions are made on a pre-tax basis, and you’ll pay taxes when you withdraw these funds in retirement.
+Contributions to a Traditional 401(k) are made on a pre-tax basis, so you’ll pay taxes when you start to withdraw in retirement.

-Roth 401(k) contributions are made with after-tax dollars, so you won’t have to pay taxes on this money later in life.
+Roth 401(k) contributions are made with after-tax dollars, which means you won’t have to pay more taxes on this money later in life.

-You may have previously associated Roth accounts only with Individual Retirement Accounts (IRAs), but with more employers offering a Roth option as part of a 401(k) plan, it’s important to understand the differences between a traditional and Roth 401(k).
+You may have previously associated Roth accounts only in the context of IRAs (Individual Retirement Accounts), but with more employers offering a Roth option as part of a 401(k) plan, it’s important to understand the differences between a Traditional 401(k) and Roth 401(k).

 Participating in your employer’s 401(k) plan is already a big step toward achieving your retirement goals.
-Now, the question to ask is whether you should contribute to a Roth or traditional 401(k).
+Now, the question to ask is whether you should contribute to a Traditional 401(k) or a Roth 401(k).

-Which 401(k) should you choose?
+Which type of 401(k) should you choose?
 The answer depends on your personal situation and your retirement goals.
 We developed a calculator to help you decide.
 Get started below.

-In an effort to encourage retirement savings, the government created 401(k) accounts, as well as 403(b), 457, and Thrift Savings Plan (TSP) accounts for government and nonprofit employees.
+In an effort to encourage us to save for retirement, the government created 401(k) accounts, as well as 403(b), 457, and Thrift Savings Plan (TSP) accounts for government and non-profit employees.

-- After-Tax (Roth) 401(k): Roth contributions are the opposite of pre-tax contributions.
+- Roth 401(k): Roth contributions are the opposite of pre-tax contributions.
+Contributions are made with after-tax dollars.
 While this option may not have been widely available in the past, many retirement plans now offer it.
-When you contribute to these accounts, you won’t receive a tax break, but all growth and qualified1 future withdrawals are tax-free.
-Because you already paid taxes on this money when you contributed to the account, you won’t be taxed on this money when you withdraw it in the future.
+Unlike a Roth IRA, a Roth 401(k) does not have any income limits, so all employees can choose this account type regardless of their income level.
+When you contribute to these accounts, you won’t receive a tax break, but all growth and qualified future withdrawals are tax-free.
+Because you already paid taxes on your contributions, you won’t be taxed on this money again when you withdraw it in the future.

 Should I Pay Taxes Now or Later?